 Symbol Meaning

-4 High voltage present.
+A High voltage present.

 ^ Caution, consult accompanying documents.

 SHOCK SHOCK Button - Delivers defibrillation shock to the patient when the device is ready to shock.
+(DDU-100 ONLY)

+auto SHOCK Required Indicator - Flashes to indicate that a shock is about to be delivered.
+(DDU-120 ONLY)

 ON OFF ON/OFF/DISARM Button - -Turns the device ON when it is OFFTurns the device OFF when it is ON DISARMS the device when it is charged and then turns the device OFF.

 2 Do not expose to high heat or open flame.
 Do not incinerate.

 Recyclable.

 Πi Consult operating instructions.

 Refer to instruction manual / booklet.

 Do not damage or crush.

 Follow proper disposal procedures.

+Symbol Meaning

 (€ 0197 Meets the requirements of the European Medical Device Directive.

 (Meets the requirements of the Radio Equipment and Telecommunications Directive, 1999/5/EC.

-Symbol Meaning

 1 Operational temperature limitation.

 Use by yyyy-mm-dd.

-⊣ ∱⊦ Defibrillation proof - Can withstand the effects of an externally applied defibrillation shock.
+→ ★ Defibrillation proof - Can withstand the effects of an externally applied defibrillation shock.
 Internally powered with defibrillator-proof BF-type patient applied parts (per EN 60601-1).

-~~ Manufacturer.
+••• Manufacturer.

 YYYY-MM-DD Date of manufacture.

 YYYY-MM-DD Manufacturer and date of manufacture.

 2 Do not reuse.

 !USA For USA users only.

 Rx ONLY Federal Law (USA) restricts this device to sale by or on the order of a physician.

 REF Catalogue number.

-Keep dry.
+† Keep dry.

+Symbol Meaning

 T Handle with care.

 Transportation and storage requirements.
 See environmental requirements on packaging.

-Symbol Meaning

 EC REP Authorized European Representative: EMERGO EUROPE Prinsessegracht 20 2514 AP The Hague The Netherlands

-DATEX Does not contain latex.
+LATEX Does not contain latex.

 LOT Lot number.

 IP54 Dust protected; Protected against water jets.

 TÜVRheinland us Classified by TUV Rheinland of NA with respect to electric shock, fire, and mechanical hazard only in accordance with UL 60601-1, CAN/CSA C22.2 No.601.1-M90, IEC 60601-1, and IEC 60601-2-4.
 Conforms to UL Standard UL 60601-1.
 Certified to CAN/CSA Standard C22.2 No. 601.1-M90.

 SN Serial number.

 (XX) XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX Unique Device Identification (UDI) information.
 (NOTE: Sample shown at left is for visual reference purposes only; actual UDI information specific to this device appears on a physical label affixed to the unit's components and/or its packaging.)

 Li/MnO2 Lithium manganese dioxide battery.

 NON-STERILE Product is not sterile.